Tax Certificate Information

 Florida statutes require the Tax Collector conduct a sale of tax certificates beginning on or before June 1st for the preceding year's delinquent real estate taxes.

-Prior to the tax certificate sale, the Tax Collector must advertise the delinquent taxes for 3 consecutive weeks in a local newspaper of general circulation.
-The amount of the certificate is the sum of the unpaid real estate tax and the non-ad valorem assessment, including 3% interest for April and May, and 5% Tax Collector's commission and advertising costs.
+Prior to the tax certificate sale, the Tax Collector must advertise the delinquent taxes for three consecutive weeks in a local newspaper of general circulation.
+The amount of the certificate is the sum of the unpaid real estate tax and the non-ad valorem assessment, including 4.5% interest for April, May, and June, and 5% Tax Collector's commission and advertising costs.

 Bidding on the certificates starts at 18% interest and is bid down until the certificate is sold.
 Interest is paid at the rate of the winning bid.